 We were engaged by Fremantle Ports to project manage and provide expert technical advice on the marine environmental assessment of a major port facility.

 Fremantle Ports has proposed to develop a major outer harbour port facility (Kwinana Quay) within Cockburn Sound to accommodate long-term container trade growth beyond 2020.
-BMT was engaged to undertake the environmental impact assessment (EIA) and approvals required for the marine component of the proposal.
+We were engaged to undertake the environmental impact assessment (EIA) and approvals required for the marine component of the proposal.

-Following the intensive studies, BMT synthesised all findings into Draft ERMP document, including a comprehensive Marine Monitoring and Management Program, on behalf of Fremantle Ports and for consideration by environmental regulators.
+Following the intensive studies, we synthesised all findings into Draft ERMP document, including a comprehensive Marine Monitoring and Management Program, on behalf of Fremantle Ports and for consideration by environmental regulators.